olaide-ekolere/updaydevtask/README.md

 _AndroidStudio_ allows us to
 [create environment specific config](https://iirokrankka.com/2018/03/02/separating-build-environments#creating-environment-specific-run-configurations-in-intellij-idea--android-studio) so we dont need to run via the command line.
-A full detailed article can be on environments can be found [here](https://iirokrankka.com/2018/03/02/separating-build-environments/)
+A full detailed article on environments can be found [here](https://iirokrankka.com/2018/03/02/separating-build-environments/)

 ### Localization